 }

-For Claude Desktop, install automatically using Smithery:
+For Claude Desktop users, you can install automatically via Smithery:

 npx -y @smithery/cli install @awslabs/nova-canvas-mcp-server --client claude